DupuisTelio/Breast_Calcification_Internship_2023/README.md

 Receive a part of DDSM dataset loaded by Grigorios (thanks) on a more powerfull machine

-Breath density inBreath -> threshold ?
+Breast density inBreast -> threshold ?